nus-unix-workshop/2021-s1/docs/file-management.md

 !!!
 Warning: `mv` Overwrites
     If there is an existing file with the same name, `mv` will overwrite the existing file without warning. `mv` comes with a `-i` flag that interactively asks you if you are sure if you want to overwrite a file.
 It is a good idea to always run `mv -i`.
-Type 'Y' to continue overwriting the existing file.
+Hit ++y++ to continue overwriting the existing file.
+We will see how to make `-i` the default tomorrow ([sneak peak here](shell.md)).

 !!! tip "Use ++tab++ for Name Completion"
     If you have a very long file name, you may use the `bash` auto-completion feature to reduce typing.
 For instance, you may type: